 Now cross the length of the old market square of Sortebrødre Torv.
 Turn right into Hans Mules Gade, following Overgade.
 Here lies Møntergården, the museum of cultural and urban history, whose large collection illustrates the city’s development from the time of the Vikings, through the medieval period and up to the present day.

 A bit further along Overgade lies Påskestræde, where the writer once attended the charity school.
 Follow the narrow street down to Odense River.
 Here is one of the places where women used to do their laundry in Hans Christian Andersen’s days.
 Turn right and follow the path along the river past “Det Adelige Jomfrukloster”.
-Right after that you arrive at the Hans Christian Andersen Garden (Eventyrhaven), where you will find a statue of the writer.
+Right after that you arrive at the Fairytale Garden (Eventyrhaven), where you will find a statue of the writer.

 From the western exit of the garden, cross Klosterbakken and proceed to Munkemøllestræde, where Hans Christian Andersen’s childhood home is situated.
 He spent most of his childhood in this house.
 Now you reach the cathedral (Sct.
 Knuds Kirke), built in Gothic style.
 Here Hans Christian Andersen was confirmed in 1819.